lgezelius/robotics/ROS2_Tutorial_Beginner_Client_Libraries.md

 The following are notes for <https://docs.ros.org/en/jazzy/Tutorials/Beginner-Client-Libraries.html>:

+## Using colcon to build packages

-## Creating a workspace
+### Create a workspace & Add some sources

-If you have created a ros2_workspaces symlink to /mnt/hgfs/ros2_workspaces, then do the following on the VM:
+Run the following:

-    mkdir -p ~/ros2_workspaces/ros2_ws/src
+    mkdir -p ~/ros2_ws/src
-    cd ~/ros2_workspaces/ros2_ws
+    cd ~/ros2_ws

-On the host machine cd to the src directory and clone the examples repo.

     git clone https://github.com/ros2/examples src/examples -b jazzy

+Now use an IDE to view the code.
+If you are using VS Code on a separate computer or VM, use the Remote-SSH extension to connect.
+Then open ~/ros_ws/src.
+Trust the folder and enable all features.
+Go to Terminal/New Terminal in VS Code and it should appear in the bottom right of VS Code.